 Loud Ring Mode To Find Galaxy S6

-You should start off by setting your Galaxy S6 into loud ring mode, this will help you find your Galaxy S6 quickly if it’s nearby.
-You also get options for remotely locking and remotely wiping the device in case you are handling sensitive documents and files on your mobile device.
+You should start off by setting your Galaxy S6 into loud ring mode.
+This will help you find your Galaxy S6 quickly if it’s nearby.
+You also get options for remotely locking and remotely wiping the device.
+Use these if you’re handling sensitive documents and files on your mobile device.
 Make sure to download the Android Device Manager app from the Google Play Store if you ever need to use the service from another Android device.

 Using Android Device Manager To Find Galaxy S6